multipages/multipages/README.md

   <img src="logo.jpg" alt="Multipage" />
 </h1>

-> **Multipage is a static site generator** in form of webpack plugin that use your prefered template engine and generate multiple pages and subpages
+> **Multipage is a static site generator** in form of webpack plugin that use your favorite  template engine and generate multiple pages and subpages

 ## Highlights